 – Results Describing Long-Term Safety and Disease Control Presented at the 56th American Society of Hematology Annual Meeting –

-SAN FRANCISCO–(BUSINESS WIRE)–Gilead Sciences, Inc. (NASDAQ: GILD) today announced long-term follow-up results from the registration studies further describing the duration of response, progression-free survival (PFS) and safety profile for Zydelig® (idelalisib) in relapsed patients with chronic lymphocytic leukemia (CLL) and two types of indolent non-Hodgkin lymphoma (iNHL).
+San Francisco, December 10, 2014 – Gilead Sciences, Inc. (Nasdaq: GILD) today announced long-term follow-up results from the registration studies further describing the duration of response, progression-free survival (PFS) and the safety profile for idelalisib (Zydelig®) in patients with chronic lymphocytic leukemia (CLL) and two types of indolent non-Hodgkin lymphoma (iNHL).
 The findings are being presented this week at the Annual Meeting of the American Society of Hematology (ASH).

-Indolent NHL and CLL are slow-growing, incurable blood cancers occurring typically in older individuals and can lead to life-threatening complications such as anemia, serious infection and bone marrow failure.
-Relapse commonly occurs after initial chemoimmunotherapy and many patients with relapsed disease are unable to tolerate chemotherapy, which may limit their treatment options.
+Indolent NHL and CLL are slow-growing, incurable blood cancers occurring typically in older individuals and can lead to life-threatening complications such as anemia, serious infection and bone marrow failure.2-4 Relapse commonly occurs after initial chemo-immunotherapy5,6and many patients with relapsed disease are unable to tolerate chemotherapy, which may limit their treatment options.7,8

 Study 101-09 (Abstract #1708) is a single-arm Phase 2 study evaluating idelalisib monotherapy in 125 patients with previously treated iNHL that is refractory both to rituximab and to alkylating-agent-containing chemotherapy, a patient population that has few if any treatment options.
 At the most recent data analysis cutoff (June 2014), 72 patients (58 percent) had responded to therapy, including 12 (10 percent) who have achieved a complete response—an increase from seven (six percent) complete responses reported initially and which were published earlier this year in The New England Journal of Medicine.
 The median duration of response for all patients at the most recent data cutoff was 12.5 months.
-The median duration of response among patients in the FL (n=40) and SLL (n=17) subgroups was 10.8 months and 12.5, respectively.
+The median duration of response among patients in the FL (n=40) and small lymphocytic lymphoma (SLL; n=17) subgroups was 10.8 months and 12.5 months, respectively.

 The most common Grade ≥3 adverse events among all patients were diarrhea/colitis (19 percent) and pneumonia (12 percent).
 Grade ≥3 transaminase elevations occurred in 14 percent of patients.